 • Visit the Australian Apprenticeships website at www.australianapprenticeships.gov.au

-Australian Apprenticeships Centres are contracted by the Australian Government Department of Education, Employment and Workplace Relations (DEEWR) to provide a FREE service to employers and apprentices/trainees.
+Australian Apprenticeships Centres are contracted by the Australian Government Department of Industry to provide a FREE service to employers and apprentices/trainees.
 Australian Apprenticeships Centres are required to personally visit employers and apprentices/trainees to assist in the completion of this Training Contract and related State/Territory Training Authority documentation.

 Only an officially contracted Australian Apprenticeships Centre is authorised to provide advice on the eligibility and payment of Australian Government Australian Apprenticeships Incentives.